Kinzi/instagram-post-bot/README.md

 # Instagram Post Bot

 ## What's this about?
 Post images and captions from a google spreadsheet to instagram.
-The app is written in nodejs app and best hosted (for free) on heroku.
+The app is written in nodejs and best hosted (for free) on heroku.
-The app fill fetch a random row from the spread and post it along with the caption.
+The app will fetch a random row from the spread and post it along with the caption.
 An additional caption string can be set in the code.
-After posting it will mark the row as posted in the spreadsheet, so it can not be posted again.
+After posting it will mark the row as posted in the spreadsheet so it will not be posted again.

 ## How to set things up